dariomaranes/BaSP-A2022-Etapa-1/README.md

 ### Week 01

+I prototyped the interface of Trackgenix web system using Figma.

+### Week 02

-On the first week I developed the basic HTML structure of the site using the best practice.
+I developed the basic HTML structure of the site using the best practice.
 I used white icons downloaded from the Figma project and due to the problem they will not be displayed in the browser.

 _By Darío Marañes_